rwenderlich/inspiration-teamwork/teamwork.md

 # [Fit] :heart:

-^ You can compliment your team members when they do something good.
+^ You can make a point to compliment your team members when they do something good.

 ---